pypy/pypy/pypy/doc/objspace.rst

   one) and adds new capabilities, like lazily computed objects (computed only when an operation is performed on them), security-checking objects, distributed objects living on several machines, etc.

-- the *Flow Object Space* transforms a Python program into a flow-graph representation, by recording all operations that the bytecode interpreter would like to perform when it is shown the given Python program.
-This technique is explained :doc:`in another document <rpython:translation>`.

 The present document gives a description of the above object spaces.
 The sources of PyPy contain the various object spaces in the directory